 1. Talk to Your Doctor

 The importance of talking to your physician or therapist cannot be over-emphasized.
-Inform your doctor of the reasons you want to discontinue Wellbutrin use.
+Inform your doctor about the reasons you want to discontinue Wellbutrin’s use.

 If the suggestion to stop using the drug is your doctor’s idea, let them explain the reasons and what to expect to you in detail.
 You would be better prepared this way.
 Never stop the medication without seeking medical counsel.

 When you want to wean a child off breast milk, you don’t just stop breastfeeding one day and start feeding the child solid food.
 You allow the child some time to adjust to the changing meals and give his body a heads-up about the eventual change that is about to occur.